Performing Trade Studies Using Analyzer and Astrogator

 • Perform parameter studies that vary an input variable through a range of values and plot one or more output variables.

-Exercise One: Minimize Delta-v
+Exercise One: Minimize Delta-V

-First, use Analyzer’s Parametric Study to determine at which true anomaly this maneuver should be performed in order to minimize Delta-v.
-In this case, thrust will be fixed in the velocity direction.
+First, use Analyzer’s Parametric Study to determine at which true anomaly this maneuver should be performed in order to minimize Delta-V. In this case, thrust will be fixed in the velocity direction.

-Next, change the direction of thrust (azimuth and elevation) to see if this further minimizes the Delta-v required.
+Next, change the direction of thrust (azimuth and elevation) to see if this further minimizes the Delta-V required.
 This study will be performed using Analyzer’s Optimization Tool.

 The STK scenario (VDF) used with this tutorial is located in the STK Data Federate (SDF).
 To open the scenario:

-1. Ensure that the Welcome dialog is visible in the STK Workspace.
+1. Ensure that the Welcome dialog box is visible in the STK Workspace.

 2. Click Open a Scenario.

-4. Navigate to Sites/AGI/documentlibrary/STK 12/Starter Tutorials folder.
+4. Go to the Sites/AGI/documentlibrary/STK 12/Starter Tutorials folder.

-Open the VDF
+Opening the VDF

 1. Select Analyzer_OptimumTrueAnamoly.vdf.